swagatk/session_feedback/FIRESTORE_RULES.md

 - Only `swagat.kumar@gmail.com` has admin access
 - Submissions cannot be edited once created
 - Each submission uses a deterministic document ID based on `surveyId_token` to prevent duplicates
+- **Cross-browser protection**: Device fingerprinting prevents resubmission even when using different browsers
+- **Privacy-preserving**: Fingerprints are cryptographic hashes that cannot be reversed to identify individuals

+### Important Notes About Firestore Indexes:

+After deploying these rules, you need to create a composite index in Firestore for the fingerprint query:

+1. Go to Firebase Console → Firestore Database → Indexes tab
+2. Click "Add Index"
+3. Collection: `survey-submissions`
+4. Fields to index:
+   - `surveyId` (Ascending)
+   - `fingerprint` (Ascending)
+5. Query scope: Collection
+6. Click "Create"

+Alternatively, when you first use the fingerprint check, Firebase will show an error with a link to auto-create the index.
+Just click that link.